vaishali-vyas/garage-app/README.md

 Each service will require its own Dockerfile and you should write a `docker-compose.yaml` file to build/deploy the app.

+Begin this task by forking this repository so you make your own changes to it.
+You'll know you've completed it when you can add/delete cars via the browser!

 ### Gateway

 The *gateway* service is a simple NGINX reverse proxy.